 Who’s going to have to move on this?

 Well, everybody in the EU ETS, really.
-Using CaptureMap, we’ve identified all those sites that as of 2021 have more than a 100 000 ton gap between their free allowances of CO2 and what they actually emit each year.
+Using CaptureMap, our tool for mapping all the large CO2 emitters globally, we’ve identified all those sites that as of 2021 have more than a 100 000 ton gap between their free allowances of CO2 and what they actually emit each year.
 In total we find 612 facilities, 770 million tons of annual CO2 emissions, and a total gap of 527 million tons between what they emit and their free allowances.

 Oh yes.
 As a first ball park, let’s use the most recent EU ETS carbon prices.
 Ember has a nice dashboard of the EU ETS Futures Prices, shown in the illustration on the right.
 On December 19th, 2022 it traded at 84 Euro/ton.